-Making a Colorado Healthcare Power of Attorney
+What is a Colorado Medical Power of Attorney?

 The individual granting permission is known as the "principal," and the individual or entity gaining powers is called the "agent."
 Suited for Colorado residents, this Power of Attorney for health care can be used in El Paso County, Arapahoe County, Jefferson County, and in every other part of the state.
 All Colorado Healthcare PoA forms from Rocket Lawyer can be fully personalized for your unique situation.
 As a result of having this essential document, your representative(s) will be able to provide verification to healthcare facilities and other parties that they can make choices for you.